WHERE IT IS, PARKING AND TRANSPORT

 A. Yes, of course!
 There's a reconstructed village playground, a sci-fi zone and plenty of activities for kids too.
 It's great for the whole family!
 Children under 10 are admitted FREE.
 Children under 16 must be accompanied by a ticket-holding adult.

-Q. Will the steam and diesel engines be running over the weekend?
+Q. Will the steam and diesel trains be running over the weekend?

 A. Yes they will!
 Please note that the railway is run by the Old Kiln Museum and there is a small charge to help maintain it.